BenHesketh21/universal-packages/docs/pulling.md

 2. Extract the contents into a known local format.

-3. Update your local project to reference the pulled package (language-specific).
+3. Update your local project to reference the pulled package (ecosystem-specific).

-See [languages](./languages) for language-specific integration details.
+See [ecosystems](./ecosystems) for ecosystem-specific integration details.